MischaU8/yumyum/commands/wrap-face-and-unwrap-face-commands_XvFLh9GA1QM.md

 Version:
 Uploaded: 2023-05-24

-yum yum
-Floyd here with a quick introduction to the wrap and unwrap commands in plasticity start by selecting the face you'd like to unwrap then press F on the keyboard type wrap and click the unwrap command new curves will be generated that you can use as reference guides next create a curve within the bounds of the reference curves then select the new curve along with the reference curves add the original face to the selection then press F on the keyboard type wrap and click the wrap command the new Curve will be imprinted onto the surface of the solid oh look at the time
+Start by selecting the face you'd like to unwrap, then press `F` on the keyboard, type `wrap` and click the *Unwrap Face* command.

+New curves will be generated that you can use as [[reference guides]].

+Next create a curve within the bounds of the reference curves, then select the new curve along with the reference curves.

+Add the original face to the selection, then press `F` on the keyboard type `wrap` and click the *Wrap Face* command.

+The new curve will be [[imprinted]] onto the surface of the solid.